github/codeql/docs/query-metadata-style-guide.md

 *   `@id cs/command-line-injection`
 *   `@id java/string-concatenation-in-loop`

 Note, `@id` properties should be consistent for queries that highlight the same issue for different languages.
-For example, the following queries identify format strings which contain unsanitized input in Java and C++ code respectively:
+For example, the following queries identify format strings that contain unsanitized input in Java and C++ code respectively: